JGrajfoner/SnoSki/README.md

-# SnoSki ⛷️
+# SNØ SKIΔ

 A 3D ski slalom game built with WebGPU and a custom rendering engine.

-## 🎮 About
+## About

 SnoSki is a skiing game where players navigate through a slalom course with alternating red and blue gates.
-The game features:

-- **Realistic 3D environment** with a snowy slope, trees, and slalom gates
-- **WebGPU rendering** for high-performance graphics
-- **Custom game engine** with modular components
-- **Dynamic gate system** with color-coded slalom course

-## 🏗️ Project Structure
+## Project Structure

 ```
 SnoSki/